jyang-cpr/cpr-platform-sphinx-tutorials/doc/Payloads.rst

 ``rear_mount``         Yes        Yes
 ====================== ========== ==========

-See :doc:`dingo_description <description>` for more information about Dingo's URDF
+See :doc:`dingo_description <DescriptionPackage>` for more information about Dingo's URDF

 Mobile Manipulation
 --------------------

 Dingo can be equipped with a Kinova Gen3 Lite arm to provide mobile manipulation.
-Please see :doc:`Mobile Manipulation <manipulation>` for more information on how to install and configure the arm.
+Please see :doc:`Mobile Manipulation <Manipulation>` for more information on how to install and configure the arm.